 file will contain example code for an event.

-The events.ts
+The event.ts

 file must be in the following format: